dreamind/ix/workshops/representing-data/xml.md

-Workshop - eXtensible Markup Language (XML)
+Workshop - Representing Data with XML (eXtensible Markup Language)
 =====================

 The JSON workshop allows students to explore XML as a method of representing, validating and exchanging data.
 You are going to learn `lxml` package, a Python library that can be used to handle XML data.